deep-rnd/restful-http/_posts/2020-06-28-royfielding_dissertation_chapter5.md

          * An optional constraint allows us to design an architecture that supports the feature in general,
          * But with the understanding that it can be disabled within some context.

+## Architectural Elements

+* REST is an abstraction of elements in a distributed hypermedia space.
+  * “Hypermedia” as a shorthand for “Hypermedia As The Engine Of Application State” (HATEOAS), which is one of the ugliest acronyms I’ve ever seen.
+  * Basically, it means that a REST API provides hyperlinks with each response that link to other related resources.